1689 China Operations and Instruction Specialist

 TITLE China Operations and Instruction Specialist

 CLASSIFICATION NUMBER 1689

-IMMEDIATE SUPERVISOR Vice President for Research and Economic Development/Director of China Operations
+IMMEDIATE SUPERVISOR Vice President for Research and Economic Development and International Programs

 MAJOR ADMINISTRATOR President